 Given a H\"older potential $A$ we are interested in obtaining explicit expressions for the associated calibrated subaction $V$, and also for $m(A)$.
-We will do that with the help of the $1/2$ iterative procedure described on the companion paper \cite{FLO}.
-In the case the maximizing probability is unique (a generic property) the iteration procedure will converge to the subaction $V$, does not matter the initial condition.
+We will do that with the help of the $1/2$ iterative procedure described in the companion paper \cite{FLO}.
+In the case the maximizing probability is unique (a generic property) the iteration procedure will converge to the subaction $V$, the initial condition does not matter.

-\begin{definition} On the set of continuous functions from $S^1$ to $\mathbb{R}$ we denote by $\sim$ the equivalence relation $f \sim g$, if $f-g$ is a constant.
-The set of classes is denoted by $\mathcal{C}$ and, by convention, we will consider in each class a representative which has supremum equal to zero. \end{definition}
+\begin{definition} In the set of continuous functions from $S^1$ to $\mathbb{R}$ we denote by $\sim$ the equivalence relation $f \sim g$, if $f-g$ is a constant.
+The set of classes is denoted by $\mathcal{C}$ and, by convention, we will consider in each class a representative that has supremum equal to zero. \end{definition}

 \begin{definition} Given $A:S^1\to \mathbb{R}$ we consider the operator $\mathcal{G}= \mathcal{G}_A: \mathcal{C} \to \mathcal{C}$, such that, for $f: S^1 \to \mathbb{R} $, we have $\mathcal{G}_A(f)=g$, if